-Overview - The pre-dispatch calculation engine will evaluate start-up offers differently when considering whether to issue an advanced pre-dispatch operational commitment for a day-ahead operational commitment, depending on whether if the advanced pre-dispatch operational commitment is issued begins during the advancement period.
-Therefore, market participants may generally consider the greater likelihood of receiving an advanced pre-dispatch operational commitment during the advancement period.
+Overview - The pre-dispatch calculation engine will evaluate start-up offers differently when considering whether to issue an advanced pre-dispatch operational commitment for a day-ahead operational commitment, if the advanced pre-dispatch operational commitment begins during the advancement period.
 For clarity, the initializing assumptions discussed in this section do not apply to issuing advanced pre-dispatch operational commitments for existing pre-dispatch operational commitments.